 Any business of any size can benefit from search engine optimization (SEO).
-Geo-specific optimization in particular can make a small investment go a long way, as well as ensuring more relevant people click through to your pages.
+Local search engine optimization in particular can make a small investment go a long way, as well as ensuring more relevant people click through to your pages.

 For example, “plumber in London” or “offices in Oxford” will be less competitive than simply “plumber” or “office hire.”
 If you provide services to a specific area, then read on for my 10 top tips.

 If there are local websites and forums, then it’s a great idea to get your business participating on them.

 This continues to bring home to Google the relevance of your business to a specific area, especially if you’re able to include links to your website (be very careful not to spam social communities, though).

 Getting listed on Google Places is free for businesses and lets people searching both Google and Google Maps see details of your organization.

 You can list your address, number, and website, and users can leave reviews of your services (so it goes without saying you need to be a company that leaves customers satisfied to get the most out of this).

 But, just like the regular Google results pages, ranking can be hard.
 After all, there will be hundreds of firms wanting to appear under a search for “plumbers in London.”